MGM Oxford Street

 London,

-This elegant building located at the Tottenham Court Road end of London’s busy Oxford Street was originally built in the early 1920’s as one the Lyons Corner House restaurant complexes.
+This elegant building located at the Tottenham Court Road end of London’s busy Oxford Street was built in 1927 as one of the Lyons Corner House restaurant complexes.
+Originally the site housed the New Oxford Theatre (which has is own page on Cinema Treasures).

 Classic 5 opened on 23rd August 1979 with only 76 seats and intitially projection in this screen was by 16mm prints.

 The space was then converted into retail use to expand the Virgin Megastore which occupied the rest of the building.
-Virgin was re-named Zavvi in early 2008.
+Virgin was re-named Zavvi in early-2008.
+Zavvi closed in early-2009, and in 2011 work began to convert the entire building into a Primark clothing store.

 This was an truly abismal place to see a film.
 Shoeboxes is the word to describe the dirty auditoriums in this rip off complex.
 I was pleased when it went.